 - EMC-2016-003: Road Rules Effectiveness at Reducing Mass Wasting (Repeat LiDAR Surveys to Detect Landslides): The CAL FIRE/CGS contract has been augmented to purchase LiDAR.
 Once completed, the LiDAR data will be publicly available from the USGS.
 The pilot project data has been reviewed and final LiDAR data is expected in early 2021.
 The processing of the LiDAR data by the USGS and its contractors was delayed due to COVID-19 response and by prioritizing processing of LiDAR data from areas affected by wildfires. - EMC-2017-001: Caspar Creek Nutrient Study: UC Davis MS student Seanna McLaughlin presented a PowerPoint presentation on the project at the annual Caspar Creek watershed meeting in August 2020.
 Over 1,950 water samples have been collected to date from four gaged sub-watersheds with varying harvest intensity, and at the South Fork Caspar Creek weir.
 Nutrient analyses have been completed comparing pre- and post-logging periods, wet and dry years, and hydrologic years.
 Post-harvest total nitrogen and nitrate flux were highest for the Ziemer sub-watershed, which had the highest density removal (75%).
 Seanna McLaughlin has nearly completed her MS thesis on the project and will graduate in March 2021.
 Dr. Helen Dahlke and Seanna are finishing analyzing post-logging nutrient samples from the winter of 2019/2020 following laboratory closures during the spring and summer due to COVID-19, and they will produce a final report by June 30, 2021. - EMC-2017-002: Boggs Mountain Demonstration State Forest (BMDSF) Post-Fire Automated Bird Recorders Study: The third and final year of bird recordings were made in the late spring of 2019 and the bird call interpreter completed the recording analysis in January 2020.
 Stacy Stanish is working with a CDFW statistician to analyze the data. - EMC-2017-006: Tradeoffs among Riparian Buffer Zones, Fire Hazard, and Species Composition in the Sierra Nevada: This project remains ongoing, with the Project Agreement set to expire 6/30/21.
+A contract extension has been submitted.
+If successful, the updated sunset date will be 6/30/22.
 This project has been impacted significantly by COVID-19.
 The commercial timber harvests that were planned for this project were completed, but the postharvest fuel treatments were not.
 Specifically, CAL FIRE inmate crews were unavailable to assist with the fuel treatments in 2020, as was planned.
-Additionally, there were long delays in hiring field crews to collect data during the 2020 field season; consequently, there is not sufficient data to analyze.
+Additionally, there were long delays in hiring field crews to collect data during the 2020 field season; consequently, there are not sufficient data to analyze.
 Thus, the project is approximately one year behind schedule.
-We are currently planning to use the remaining funds to conduct fuel treatments (work that was planned for CAL FIRE inmate crews) in case a no-cost extension is not possible.
-Post-treatment data collection will be supported to the extent possible with funds from other sources.
-The updated schedule of work for next year includes: - Completing fuel treatments in areas that have been harvested, - Measuring control plots not measured in 2020, - Collecting post-treatment data (measuring critical data first) in the summer of 2021, using other funding sources to the extent possible, and - Data analysis and reporting in the fall/winter of 2021.
+The updated schedule of work for 2021 includes: - Completing fuel treatments in areas that have been harvested, - Measuring control plots not measured in 2020, - Collecting post-treatment data (measuring critical data first) in the summer of 2021, using other funding sources to the extent possible if necessary, and

+• Data analysis and reporting in the fall/winter of 2021.

-This new schedule does not require a contract extension for funding because we are assuming this will not be possible.
-Rather, it requests an extension for the deliverables, which were planned to occur at the end of Phase 1 of the project.
+This new schedule does not require a contract extension for funding in the event that the extension fails to go throughs successfully Rather, it requests an extension for the deliverables, which were planned to occur at the end of Phase 1 of the project.
 The culmination of Phase 1, as planned, was a report that followed treatments and data collection.
 Phase 2 involves leveraging results from Phase 1 to replicate the study at other locations around the state.
 This is still the plan.
-We have been contacted by CAL FIRE regarding replicating the study at LaTour Demonstration Forest.
+We have been contacted by CAL FIRE regarding replicating the study at LaTour Demonstration State Forest.
 This and other potential replication sites will be explored during Phase 2.